March 9, 2022

 When he could hear once again, he cheerfully agreed to drive me town to town and I hopped into the backseat with my pack.

 We chatted the entire way down the mountain and, honestly, I think he was grateful for the company.
 He told me his wife, brother, and son had all died in the past two years and he was completely alone now (if you didn’t count the dog).
-He went off on a number of tangents and I listened politely, just grateful to be heading to town.
+He went off on several tangents and I listened politely, just grateful to be heading to town.

 Twenty minutes later, he was dropping me off at the Comfort Suites in Tanque Verde, right across the street from a Walgreens and Safeway.
 I could undoubtedly find something to treat the blisters on my feet and the chafe on my thighs there.